Sports in San Diego: Soccer

+During the 2028 Summer Olympics, a total of eleven Olympic soccer matches will be played at Snapdragon Stadium.

 Golf

-The PGA Tour's annual Farmers Insurance Open (originally the San Diego Open and later the Buick Invitational) golf tournament occurs at Torrey Pines Golf Course, which has hosted the tournament since 1968.
+The Sentry (originally the San Diego Open, later the Buick Invitational and Farmers Insurance Open) an annual golf tournament on the PGA Tour occurs at Torrey Pines Golf Course, which has hosted the tournament since 1968.
 The event was founded in 1952 at San Diego Country Club in Chula Vista.
 The tournament was founded in 1952 and was played at a variety of venues in the San Diego area in its early years, beginning with San Diego Country Club in Chula Vista for its first two years.
 The tournament was also played in Rancho Santa Fe and El Cajon, as well as locally in Mission Valley and Rancho Bernardo during these years.
 The course was the site of the 2008 and 2021 U.S. Open.

 The LPGA Tour's JTBC Classic is held annually at the Aviara Golf Club in nearby Carlsbad, which has hosted the event since 2012 after the event's relocation from Los Angeles County.

 At the college level, the city is home to the NCAA Division I San Diego State Aztecs men's and women's golf teams, San Diego Toreros men's golf team, and the UC San Diego Tritons men's and women's teams.

 The San Diego region is home to 72 golf courses in total.